 I slipped into some complacency over my morning routine because there were times when I’d schedule my mornings out in 15-minute increments, sucking out every possible bit of productivity possible by adding a little cleanup and 15-30 minutes of reading before going into work.

-Granted, just writing this down makes it seem a little bit over the top.
+Granted, just writing that down makes it seem a little bit over the top.
 And I think that level of performance should possibly be reserved for special periods when my workload is high.

 But that doesn’t change the fact that I’d like to wake up feeling a little more alert and vibrant.
 There are ways to go about this, but most of them have had little effect on me.
-For a while, I took a shot of V8 green every morning.
-There were no noticeable effects.
+For a while, I took a shot of V8 every morning but there were no noticeable effects.

 So far, the only healthy morning activity that’s stuck is a little hydration in the form of a 20 oz. glass of H2O.
-Most likely, Lee already has the answer (which won’t come as a surprise to many).
+Most likely, Lee already has the answer (which shouldn’t come as a surprise).
 I’ll have to refer back to Little’s book and start waking up with his routine.
 Especially since after the birth of my daughter, a 3-minute workout is all I have time for in the mornings.

 photo: Fervent Jan